-Wanting to create more space in your simple kitchen to give it a bigger feel? these simple kitchen ideas will help.
+Wanting to create more space in your simple kitchen to give it a bigger feel?
+These simple kitchen ideas will help.
 If you are renovating your small “can’t-swing- a-cat-in-it” kitchen and are not able to add or move walls, you need to take some design advice that will help you in establishing a bolder and more impactful look.
+Some people decide to try and achieve this look through building their own kitchen cabinets.
+Creating that bolder look by deciding to buy a stainless steel flat bar and create bolder cabinet door handles.
+There are a bunch of different ways to achieve this bolder look.
 Most of all, though, a look that looks big.

 Designer Tip No. 1

 Space and light and order.
 Trash and rehash to make the most of your natural light.
 Yup folks, spend the money and get rid of any dinginess in any cabinetry, countertops or floors.
 Kitchens cannot be dingy; they must be clean and orderly.
 I am assuming here that you have some natural light in your kitchen coming from a window.
 This is a huge plus and must be honoured with pride of place and treated as a focal point.
 The colour of the cabinets should be, as I say, mild and this will allow reflection to take place from the natural light.
 The latest fad is to go for grey-whites or green-whites to achieve the look of scandinavian white kitchens.
 A hint of colour to a white foundation will add a touch of warmth and prevent the dreaded stark feeling of a space.
 We may differ here, but stark is not in my vocabulary when you are designing an interior.
 Stark is for hospitals and morgues.
 Add a touch of texture here with similar hued tiles, or plank-flooring and a graphic printed fabric on the window or as in this instance a fabulous splashback to adds a sense of prismatic colour.